Consumer Medicine Information

 If any of the following happen, tell your doctor immediately or go to Accident and Emergency at your nearest hospital:

-Severe skin reactions affecting large areas of your body and may include blisters and bleeding of the lips ,nose, eyes, mouth
+Severe skin reactions affecting large areas of your body and may include redness or swelling of your face, hands, or soles

 Seizures, headache, confusion/difficulty concentrating